 Joel Spolsky refers to this phenomenon in the technology space where he refers to it as ‘backward compatibility’.
 Essentially, backward compatibility is simply a conscious platform decision to ease a desired change in user behavior by supporting the existing user behavior through the transition phase.

 Any form of payments has to combat a behavioral problem.
-Hence, building in some form of ‘Backward compatibility’ helps spur adoption because users have the choice to continue with the existing method or transition to the new one.
+Hence, building in some form of ‘backward compatibility’ helps spur adoption because the users have the choice to continue with the existing method or transition to the new one.
 Visa and Mastercard know a thing or two about disrupting the payments space.
 When wave and pay was introduced, the new cards that were issued supported both swipe (existing) and wave (new) modes of payment.
 Consumers could continue using swipe until merchants set up wave terminals.
 Of course, a string of incentives to users of wave helped execute the transition.

 In a similar vein, companies like CheckFree provide a comprehensive payment mechanism to consumers while allowing merchants to either migrate to a new system (online payments) or receive checks in the mail like they already have.
 CheckFree changes behavior on the consumer side successfully because the consumer has the advantage of making one-stop one-click payments.
 Merchants are allowed the options to continue with the old behavior or adopt a new more efficient one.
 If CheckFree had insisted that all merchants accept epayments from Day One, it would not have been able to build a comprehensive portfolio of merchants which would have prevented it from gaining traction among consumers.